farm-ng/tractor/docs/app.md

 farmer@tractor01:~$ ~/code/tractor/env.sh
 ```

-To build the tractor app on the tractor/xavier (TODO(rublee) make workflow from workstation with docker-compose or balena):
+To build the tractor app on the tractor/xavier (TODO(rublee) make
+workflow for building on a workstation with docker-compose or balena):

 ```bash
 cd $FARM_NG_ROOT/tractor